Italian Empire: World War II

 During the height of the Battle of Britain, the Italians launched an invasion of Egypt in the hope of capturing the Suez Canal.
 By 16 September 1940, the Italians advanced 60 mi across the border.
 However, in December, the British launched Operation Compass and, by February 1941, the British had cut off and captured the Italian 10th Army and had driven deep into Libya.
 A German intervention prevented the fall of Libya and the combined Axis attacks drove the British back into Egypt until summer 1942, before being stopped at El Alamein.
 Allied intervention against Vichy French-held Morocco and Algeria created a two-front campaign.
 German and Italian forces entered Tunisia in late 1942 in response, however, forces in Egypt were soon forced to make a major retreat into Libya.
 By May 1943, Axis forces in Tunisia were forced to surrender.

-The East African Campaign started with Italian advances into British-held Kenya, British Somaliland, and Sudan.
+The East African Campaign started with Italian advances into British-held Kenya, British Somaliland, and the Sudan.
 In the summer of 1940, Italian armed forces successfully invaded all of British Somaliland.
 But, in the spring of 1941, the British had counter-attacked and pushed deep into Italian East Africa.
 By 5 May, Haile Selassie I of Ethiopia had returned to Addis Ababa to reclaim his throne.
 In November, the last organised Italian resistance ended with the fall of Gondar.
 However, following the surrender of East Africa, some Italians conducted a guerrilla war which lasted for two more years.

 In November 1942, when the Germans occupied Vichy France during Case Anton, Italian-occupied France was expanded with the occupation of Corsica.